 The point of sale market is a bit of a minefield — and there’s no shortage of companies selling POS systems these days.
-We could write an entire article about the different selections out there, but for simplicity, let’s differentiate the market by only one criterion: POS providers that offer multiple point of sale systems compared to those that only offer one option.
+We could write an entire article about the different selections out there, but for simplicity, let’s differentiate the market by only one criterion: POS providers that offer multiple options compared to those that only push one, and only one.

 Having Point of Sale Options to Choose From